SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/developing-microservices.md

 layout: redirect
 ---

-The SDK is based on ASP.NET Core, a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
+The SDK is based on ASP.NET Core, a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected web apps.
 ASP.NET Core apps use a Startup class, which is named Startup by convention.
 The Startup class must include a `Configure` method to create the app's request processing pipeline, and can optionally include a `ConfigureServices` method to configure the app's services.

 There are two possible deployment types on the platform: